-Plenty of people turn down cut throat razors because they don’t know how to sharpen it.
+Plenty of people turns down cutthroat razors because they don’t know how to sharpen them.
 By following our simple tips, you should have no problem sharpening your straight razor.
 In fact, you can then teach your family and friends and help them decide if they should make the switch to this shaving style.

 If you have any tips you would like to share, post them in the comments area.